 Nagaur was founded in the 4th century BC and its historical significance is closely linked to its geography, as it lay along ancient trade and invasion routes at the edge of the Thar desert.
 Nagaur was also an ancient site of Sufism and the festival here carries forward that heritage in the gorgeous Ahhichatragarh Fort.
 Initially constructed in the early 1100s, it's a beautiful example of Rajput-Mughal architecture, besides being an unbeatable setting for the spiritual experience that the festival offers.

-Click here to see the 2016 festival programme at Nagaur.
+Click here to see the 2018 festival programme.

 Arrive into Jodhpur, where you will be met by our car and driver.
 Right in the heart of Rajasthan, Jodhpur was the capital of the former Marwar kingdom and is a city with a rich and colourful history.
 Check in to your hotel, freshen up and head out to explore the massive Mehrangarh Fort that looms over the town.
 This is one of India's largest and best-maintained forts and is full of curious artifacts, opulent royal costumes and antique weaponry.
 Adjacent to the fort is another monument, the Jaswant Thada, a royal cenotaph constructed entirely in white marble.
 There are a number of great options for dining- tell us what you're in the mood for and we'll make recommendations.
 Return to your hotel for the night.

 Day 2: Jodhpur - Nagaur - 10 Feb